 Students are required to wear hard leather lace-up shoes that protect their feet against drops and spills, and use appropriate safety equipment when necessary.
 This is a Work Health & Safety (WH&S) requirement and students who are not wearing the correct shoes may be excluded from some practical activities.
-Students are also required to supply an apron, tea towel and dishcloth and wear hard leather lace-up shoes for practical lessons.
+Students are also required to supply an apron, tea towel and dishcloth and a container for practical lessons.